Chia-Network/chia-docs/docs/03consensus/attacks_and_countermeasures.md

 # 3.14 Relevant Attacks and Countermeasures

-## 51% attack
+## Majority attack

-A 51% (actually 42.7%, as explained below) attack involves creating an alternate chain which eventually reaches a higher weight than the honest chain, and forces users to re-org.
-This is the classic long-range attack, which is present on many blockchain networks including Chia's, as well as on Proof-of-Work systems.
+In a majority attack, an attacker creates an alternate chain which eventually reaches a higher weight than the honest chain, and forces users to re-org.
+This attack is present on many blockchain networks including Chia's, as well as on Proof-of-Work systems.
+It is colloquially known as a "51% attack" because the attacker must control more than half of the blockchain's resources (hashrate for PoW, netspace for PoST) in order to succeed.

-There are two main differences between Chia's Proof of Space and Time consensus and Proof of Work.
-1. In Chia, an attacker can extend and farm on many chains simultaneously, making the attack possible with only 42.7% of the network space.
-A fast timelord is not required to gain this advantage.
-Therefore, a 42.7% assumption should used as the base line for a long-range attack.
-2. In Chia, if an attacker has the fastest timelord on the entire network, they can get an additional space advantage/boost.
-This scenario is covered in detail in the next section.
-(Note that if the attacker's timelord is even slightly slower than the fastest timelord, it will not give them any advantage.)
+However, Chia's consensus makes this attack more complex to evaluate than in Proof-of-Work systems, so we cannot make a flat 51% assumption.
+In analyzing this attack, there are several variables at play:

+* Number of timelords (regardless of speed)
+    * The attacker must control at least one timelord for the attack to be possible.
+    * With exactly one timelord, the attacker can only build one private chain.
+    * With an unbounded number of timelords, the attacker can build multiple chains simultaneously, keeping the best one while discarding the rest.
+This allows the attacker to create slots with fewer blocks, giving them a "double-dip" advantage, discussed in detail below.
+* Timelord speed (regardless of number)
+    * If the attacker has a single timelord, the amount of storage required for the attack is directly correlated to the speed of the attacker's timelord relative to the speed of the fastest honest timelord on the network.
+    * For example (ceteris paribus), if the attacker's timelord is twice as fast as the fastest honest timelord on the network, then the attacker's space will be twice as "valuable."
+    * Additionally, the double-dip advantage will increase as the timelord's speed increases.
+However, due to the minimum block requirement, this advantage will hit its maximum limit with a timelord that is somewhat less than twice as fast as the fastest honest timelord on the network.
+Also, multiple timelords are required to gain any double-dip advantage at all.
+* Duration of attack
+    * For attacks lasting less than one epoch (~4608 blocks or 1 day), we must assume the worst case for the attacker's double-dip advantage, based on the speed and number of timelords.
+    * For attacks lasting one epoch or longer, the minimum double-dip advantage can always be used.
+This is because the difficulty will adjust during the attack, so the attacker will lose the ability to create slots with fewer blocks.

+Before we can evaluate the percentage requirements for various scenarios, we must first calculate the range for the double-dip advantage.

-How do we arrive at 42.7%?
-The white paper [Proof-of-Stake Longest Chain Protocols: Security vs Predictability](https://arxiv.org/pdf/1910.02218.pdf) outlines the equation to derive the minimum percentage of the network space an attacker would be required to have in order to undertake a long-range attack, for chains using between 1 and 10 consecutive blocks with the same challenge.
+The white paper [Proof-of-Stake Longest Chain Protocols: Security vs Predictability](https://arxiv.org/pdf/1910.02218.pdf) outlines the equation to derive the minimum percentage of the network space an attacker would be required to have in order to undertake a majority attack, for chains using between 1 and 10 consecutive blocks with the same challenge.
 However, Chia uses a larger -- and variable -- amount of consecutive blocks with the same challenge.
 Because of this, we must solve the equation for two additional values:

 * 16 -- This is the minimum number of blocks in a slot.
 (See [Section 3.9](/docs/03consensus/overflow_blocks#minimum-block-requirement "Section 3.9: Minimum Block Requirement") for more info.)
 In the worst-case scenario, an attacker with an unbounded number of fast timelords could theoretically create a chain that always uses this minimum number, as explained in the next section.

 * 32 -- This is the targeted number of blocks per sub-slot.
 (See [Section 3.4](/docs/03consensus/challenges "Section 3.4: Challenges") for more info.)
-There will be some natural variance in this number, but an attacker who does not have the fastest timelord will not be able to modify this number artificially.
-Therefore, we'll use 32 blocks per sub-slot in our base line calculation.
+There will be some natural variance in this number, but an attacker who does not have the fastest timelord will not be able to manipulate it.

 Here's the code to solve for these values in Wolfram alpha, where c is the number of consecutive blocks with the same challenge: